SillyTavern/SillyTavern/.github/readme.md

 * Stable Diffusion/FLUX/DALL-E image generation
 * Text-to-speech for AI response messages (via ElevenLabs, Silero, or the OS's System TTS)
 * Web Search capabilities for adding additional real world context to your prompts
-* Many more available to download from the "Download Extensions & Assets" menu.
+* Many more are available to download from the "Download Extensions & Assets" menu.

 Tutorials on how to use them can be found in the [Docs](https://docs.sillytavern.app/).